 22. What is the authorization process for the marketing of new drugs, biologics, medical devic- es, over-the-counter medications, and other medicinal products?
-The authorization process for the marketing of new drugs, biologics, med- ical devices, over-the-counter medications, and other medicinal products are mentioned in question 3 in Regulatory , Pricing , and Reimbursement Overview .
+The authorization process for the marketing of new drugs, biologics, med- ical devices, over-the-counter medications, and other medicinal products are mentioned in question 3 in Regulatory, Pricing, and Reimbursement Overview.
 23. What is the authorization process for the marketing of generic versions of these products?
-Applicants for marketing authorizations have to prove basically that their products are bioequivalent to the innovator product.
-They have to provide information concerning dissolution profiles or bioavailability studies regard- ing the reference product.
+Applicants for marketing authorizations have to prove that their products are bioequivalent to the innovator product.
+They have to provide information concerning dissolution profiles or bioavailability studies regarding the ref- erence product.
 COFEPRIS periodically issues a list of reference medicinal products.
-Recently, the NOM setting the test to prove that a generic drug is inter- changeable with a reference drug was updated (NOM-177-SSA1-2013).
+Recently, the NOM which sets out the test to prove that a generic drug is interchangeable with a reference drug was updated (NOM-177-SSA1-2013).
 Legally, COFEPRIS should not grant marketing authorization for generics breaching exclusivity rights.
 24. What are the typical fees for marketing approval?
 Government fees for analyzing marketing authorization applications are around: • For new molecules/biologics: US\$8,600. • Generics/biocomparables: US\$4,800.
 25. What is the period of authorization and the renewal process?
-Marketing authorizations must be renewed every five years for medications of new molecules, generics, biologics (biotech products) and biocomparables (follow-ons), while Orphan drugs must be renewed every two years.
+The periods of authorization may vary in practice, yet the average time is one to two years.
+Marketing authorizations must be renewed every five years for medications of new molecules, generics, biologics (biotech products) and biosimilars (fol- low-ons), while Orphan drugs must be renewed every two years.
 Applicants must prove compliance with good manufacturing practices, safety and efficacy standards, pharmacovigilance, labelling standards and all other applicable provisions.
 26. What are the requirements, if any, for post-approval pharmacovigilance?
 Under the Health Law Regulations and the NOMs, COFEPRIS's monitoring is focused, among other things, on the following: Ensuring compliance with good manufacturing practices and standard operating procedures.
 Ensuring the activities do not exceed the limits set by the authorization and do not differ from those activities which are authorized.

-Ensuring the performance of validation analysis of the manufacturing processes and systems involved.
+• Ensuring the performance of validation analysis of the manufacturing processes and systems involved.